 Legacy Electric Vehicle Manufacturers

 First let’s look at some of the offerings from some of the best-known, or legacy, car makers.
-It’s important to understand not all these vehicles are going to be available in all parts of the world.
+It’s important to understand that not all these vehicles are going to be available in all parts of the world.
 Usually, however, there is a very similar model or a close cousin offered by a partnership between manufacturers.

 Audi has the A3, a Sportback e-Tron and introduced the e-Tron Concept at the 2018 LAS Auto Show.
 They will start production of the Concept in 2019.

 BMW has five electric models.
 Its small i3 has a very tight turning radius, carbon-fibre construction, and all the precision controls you could want.
 Its range is 114 miles, but it can be extended with an accessory.
 At $44,900 its price is squarely between “economy” electric models and the “luxury models”.

 Chevy has the Volt and the Bolt.
 The Bolt is the long-range vehicle of the two and goes 238 miles on a charge.
 17,000 Bolts sold in the US in 2017, making it the third largest seller.

 Ford has three models but is planning to expand that to 40 models on the road by 2022, 16 of which will be BEVs.
 One of them, the Ford Edison, is described as an electric Mustang-inspired utility vehicle.

 This example demonstrates what all the legacy manufacturers are doing.
 They are slowly moving to BEV and are counting on the popularity of the gasoline versions of each model to help “sell” the idea.

 Mitsubishi/Nissan has two electric models.
 The Nissan Leaf has a price point of $29,990 and some self-driving features (which they’re calling ProPilot Assist) depending on the model.

 The Renault Zoe is only $23,496 making it the most affordable on the road with a decent driving range of 250 miles listed as it’s range.
 Tests of that number showed a more realistic range of 186 miles in the summer and 124 when tested in winter.
 It’s Europe’s number one selling EV.